 Key facts of the tour

 Winterhausen - a picturesque half-timbered village directly on the river.
-On the opposite bank: Sommerhausen, in an equally romantic design with a castle and wine taverns.
-What sounds like a fairy-tale setting by the Brothers Grimm is an idyllic spot in Lower Franconia - and the starting point and destination of a hiking tour on both sides of the Main.
+On the opposite bank: Sommerhausen, with its equally romantic architecture, castle and wine taverns.
+What sounds like a fairytale setting from the Brothers Grimm is an idyllic spot in Lower Franconia - and the starting point and destination of a hiking tour on both sides of the Main.

-From Winterhausen, the cultural trail "Sun, Moon and Stones" - so called because of the sun in Sommerhausen's coat of arms, the moon in Winterhausen's counterpart and the path past the shell limestone quarry - leads to Goßmannsdorf.
-Accompanied by fantastic panoramas of the Franconian wine country and the Main River, the way back leads along the eastern slope to Sommerhausen.
-Because of the sometimes steep ascents and descents, sturdy shoes are recommended.
+The "Sun, Moon and Stones" cultural trail - so called because of the sun in the Sommerhausen coat of arms, the moon in the Winterhausen counterpart and the path past the shell limestone quarry - leads from Winterhausen to Goßmannsdorf.
+Accompanied by fantastic panoramic views over the Franconian wine country and the River Main, the return route leads along the eastern slope to Sommerhausen.
+Sturdy footwear is recommended due to the sometimes steep ascents and descents.

-The round tour can also be done in sections, with a stop on the railway line between Winterhausen and Goßmannsdorf.
+The circular tour can also be walked in sections, with a stop on the railway line between Winterhausen and Goßmannsdorf.

 Start and end station